-- Seams are sealed using liquid adhesives or special formulated tape.
+- Seams are sealed using liquid adhesives or specially formulated tape.

-- The membranes commonly are black, but white is available.
+- The membranes are typically black, but white is available.

 EPDM roof membranes can be installed fully adhered, mechanically attached (using batten bars) or ballasted.
 Most EPDM membranes do not receive surfacings.